Natural Dyeing with Avocado dye

 What can go wrong with natural dyes?

 I hope you have enjoyed this tutorial.
-One thing is very important to remember: Natural dyeing is not an exact science.
+One thing is very important to remember: This is not an exact science.
 You will obtain different results depending on the the following variables:

 - the type of water that you use